 The Two-Year Graduate Program is a full time, two-year graduate program to obtain a California preliminary teaching credential (Elementary Multiple Subject Credential or Secondary Single Subject Credential in Math, Social Science, Science or English) and Masters in Education.
 Department scholarships are available and all applicants are strongly encouraged to apply.

 JMEP/STEP pathways offer UCLA undergraduates an opportunity to take courses towards obtaining a preliminary teaching credential during their senior year.
 After successful completion of the first year, students are eligible to apply into the second year of TEP to complete the Master’s degree.

-Current costs for the program can be found here.
+Current costs for the program can be found here (choose Academic Master).
 Please be aware that fees increase every year and the amount listed may increase by the time you apply.